JinZhuXing/ImageSimilarity/README.md

 # Image Similarity

-This project is for finding similarity images in the directory.
+This project is for finding similar images in the directory.

 ## Prepare